AdrianCGallo/starter-academic/content/project/Environmental_Impacts_of_Energy_Projects/index.md

 <br>

-## We need to recognize the trade offs & build
+## We need to recognize there are trade offs & build anyways
 This should not deter us from building a new clean energy economy.
 To the contrary, we Environmentalists need a new paradigm to recognize that opposing clean energy projects because of their hyper-specific "impacts" is like declining an emergency appendicitis surgery because you're worried about the incision scar.